simonmichael/hledger/doc/DOCS.md

 ### Update dev manuals on the website

-When updates to manuals' generated files land in the master branch of the hledger repo on github, the dev manuals on hledger.org will update automatically.
+When updates to manuals' generated files land in the main branch of the hledger repo on github, the dev manuals on hledger.org will update automatically.

 (The manuals on the website are rendered from `site/src/VERSION/*.md` in the hledger_site repo,